onecommons/unfurl/docs/tosca.rst

 Node Template
 ^^^^^^^^^^^^^

-A Node Template defines an instance or a component of the application translated in the service template.
+A Node Template defines an instance or a component of the application in the service template.
 Where a node type refers to the class or family of component at a high level that your resource belongs to, a node template makes use of the components defined in the node type and customizes the predefined properties and operations based upon the use case.
-The node templates also include operations such as deploy(), connect() to successfully and efficiently manage this component.
-Example: Shutting down an instance on the application server or hosting a container.

 .. seealso:: To know more about these terminologies, refer to the :ref:`Glossary<glossary>` section.

-The definitions of the application components within a node template have a potential to be reused later in the TOSCA specification by exporting the node dependencies using requirements and capabilities.
-The idea is to spcify the characteristics and the available functions of the components of a particular service in the form of nodes for future use.

 Example
 -------